 Just for your information, following the inscription of Mt.
-Fuji as UNESCO's Cultural Heritage in June 2013, "Washoku" or Japanese cuisine was inscribed as UNESCO's Intangible Cultural Heritage of Humanity in December 2013.
-And in June 2014, Tomioka Silk Mills and Related Sites was also inscribed as UNESCO's Cultural Heritage.
+Fuji as UNESCO's World Cultural Heritage in June 2013, "Washoku" or Japanese cuisine was inscribed as UNESCO's Intangible Cultural Heritage of Humanity in December 2013.
+In June 2014, "Tomioka Silk Mills and Related Sites" was inscribed on the World Heritage List.
+And in July this year, "the Sites of Japan's Meiji Industrial Revolution" has been inscribed on the World Heritage List.